KyoHiki/eRNA_filter_analysis/README.md

 # What is this page?
-This page shows the raw data and R code to reproduce the figures in Hiki & Jo (in preparation).
+This page shows the raw data and R code to reproduce the analyses in Hiki & Jo (in preparation).

 # Objective
 In preparation.

 # Files
 1. Rcode.md